Narghul/webtech2/README.md

 ###Weather app

 We had to make a weather app in JS.
 I worked with the Forecast.io API to fetch weather information and I used Google Maps API to fetch the location.
 For some reason the Forecast api doesn't store the location so I used Google Maps for that.
 I also used Fastclick(to remove the 300ms delay for touch events), PACE progress bars to show that the app is loading and Skycons as the weather icons.
 Bootstrap is used to make it responsive.
+The background also changes depending on the weather forecast.

 <i>What have I learned?</i> <br />
 Working with JS prototypes in a real life project